Operation Neosho: Background

 Operation Neosho was a continuation of Operation Fremont with the same forces and operational area.
 The Neosho area of operations was in northern Thừa Thiên Province, northwest of Huế with its northern boundary on the Mỹ Chánh River, the southern boundary on the Bo River, the eastern boundary on Highway 1 opposite the Street Without Joy and the western boundary in the foothills of the highlands.
 The People's Army of Vietnam (PAVN) Base Area 114 was located in the CoBi-Than Tan valley in the western foothills.

-Col. William L. Dick's 4th Marine Regiment controlled the 3rd Battalion, 12th Marines arilley and 3rd Battalion, 26th Marines at his command post at Camp Evans and BLT 1st Battalion, 3rd Marines and 1st Battalion, 4th Marines which were operating near Hill 674 (16.465°N 107.356°E), and maintained bases on Hills 51 (16.521°N 107.388°E) and 674 at the northern and southern ends of the CoBi-Than Tan valley.
+Colonel William L. Dick's 4th Marine Regiment controlled the 3rd Battalion, 12th Marines and 3rd Battalion, 26th Marines at his command post at Camp Evans and BLT 1st Battalion, 3rd Marines and 1st Battalion, 4th Marines which were operating near Hill 674 (16.465°N 107.356°E), and maintained bases on Hills 51 (16.521°N 107.388°E) and 674 at the northern and southern ends of the CoBi-Than Tan valley.